Drivetex Ground Stabilisation

-2. Lay DRIVETEX fabric out and ensure joints are overlapped by a minimum of 300mm (overlaps should be kept to a minimum).
+2. Lay the DRIVETEX fabric out and ensure joints are overlapped by a minimum of 300mm (overlaps should be kept to a minimum).
 For some applications the specification may require DRIVETEX to be jointed using other methods, e.g. stitching, gluing etc.

-3. Secure using EXTRAFIX fixing pegs.
+3. Then secure the fabric using EXTRAFIX fixing pegs.

 (for use as a drainage membrane)

 1. Firstly excavate a trench to a suitable depth and width for the land drain

 2. Then line the base and sides of the trench with DRIVETEX fabric, cutting to size where required.
 Overlaps should be kept to a minimum, but they should be at least 300mm.
 Leave enough DRIVETEX fabric protruding beyond the top of the trench on both sides to cover (with an overlap) the shingle/gravel before backfilling the trench.